Aliqyan-21/wit.nvim/readme.md

 # wit.nvim

-`wit.nvim` is a plugin that allows you to perform web searches directly from within Neovim.
+###### `wit.nvim` is a plugin that allows you to perform web searches directly from within Neovim.

+Switch, open browser, click on search, search...aah I was tired of this, Now I can web search directly through nvim.

+Especially the errors I can just visual select and hit keymap and...voila done!

 ## Features